Krankshotz/11.8.iCook.V1.1/README.md

 Use cases 1 and 2 are functional and completed.

 This indicates that the scanner and pantry features are operational.
+Additionally, the recipe database has been created but needs more elegant data handling.
 Further releases will implement the comparison functions between the pantry and recipes.

 ----------------------------------------------------------------------------------